EmanuelBender/GoogleSheet_Inventory_System/README.md

 # GoogleSheet_Inventory_System

+WORK IN PROGRESS
- An automatic inventory system fpr Google Sheets (Apps Script)
+An automatic inventory system for Google Sheets (Apps Script)

+Key Features:
+- Fast keyword search for any search term
+- Automatic invoice import for Mouser & LCSC
+- Build project (Build Profile) that automatically will be logged and subtracted from the Inventory
+- Automatic Shopping list

+Utility Features:
+- Stats for the whole sheet
+- Stats for Items, Components, Builds & Profiles
+- Console Monitor
+- Daily logging for sheet stats
+- Toggle groups